TWarczak/data_warz/content/post/2021-08-01-austin-r-xgb-house-price/index.md

   - ggmaps
   - Leaflet
   - Geospacial
-subtitle: 'Interpretable Multi-class XGBoost with Geospacial Plots and SHapley Additive exPlanations (SHAP)'
+subtitle: 'Interpretable Multi-class XGBoost with SHapley Additive exPlanations (SHAP)'
 summary: "In this post I explore an Austin Housing dataset and predict binned housing price.
 EDA includes static and interactive geospacial feature maps and feature engineering using natural language processing (NLP).
 After training/tuning multi-class XGBoost models , I run batch inference to predict the price of Austin, TX houses.
 I then submit predictions to the Kaggle competition which scrored 0.8876 (mlogloss), which would have placed 6th in the live competition.
 After submission, I generate SHapley Additive exPlanations (SHAP) plots to understand how XGBoost made predictions."
 featured: "featured-austin.png"
 image: